ResonantGeoData/RD-WATCH/docs/DevDocs/GettingStarted.md

 6. Optionally, populate your database with test data by running `docker compose run --rm django poetry run django-admin loaddata testdata`
 7. Optionally, create an account for the Django admin (http://localhost:8000/admin) by running `docker compose run --rm django poetry --directory django run django-admin createsuperuser`
 8. If running the docker compose by default a client development server should be started at http://localhost:8080/
+9. On first login you will be redirected to the `Adminstrator` page.
+This is for logging in.
+Afterwards you should be able to redirect back to either http://localhost:8080/ or http://localhost:3000/.
+The deployed version will automatically redirect.
 9. If doing local Client Development, start the client development server:
    ```sh
    cd vue